Therapy for Teens and Parents

 As a parent, the teen comes home and shares the experience they had with their significant other and a parent may start to feel protective.
 By noticing you are having that feeling, you have more control in providing an effective response.

-Distress Tolerance skills are the skills you turn to when you are in a hard situation or high emotional pain that won’t go away right away.
-For example, a parent and teen are having a conversation and the teen wanting to talk about having sex for the first time.
+Distress tolerance skills are the skills you turn to when you are in a hard situation or high emotional pain that won’t go away right away.
+For example, a parent and teen are having a conversation, and the teen wants to talk about having sex for the first time.
 The parent may become angry and start yelling at the teen.
-At this point, the teen may be having a high emotional reaction to the parent yelling.
-Rather than the teen turning to isolation, self-harm, or a substance, the distress tolerance skills are there to get the teen through that moment.
+At this point, the teen may have a high emotional reaction to the parent yelling.
+Distress tolerance skills can help the teen cope so they don’t turn to isolation, self-harm, or substance use.
 Some of the skills include but are not limited to distraction, talking to a friend, or splashing cold water on their face.
 These skills are meant to get you through a difficult or emotionally intense feeling.

-Walking the Middle path skills are used to find a way to balance and accept change in relationships.
+Walking the middle path skills are used to find a way to balance and accept change in relationships.
 Validation is of the greatest importance.
 Validation means being able to accept or understand how another person sees a situation even if you do not agree.
 An example, a teen goes to their parents and shares that they feel attracted to the same sex.
-The parent may have a different view of same sex relationships than the teen.
-The parent being able to provide a space for the teen to share their experience even though they may not agree with it is validation.
-Validation is powerful because it tells the other person that you hear them, and you are with them.
+The parent may have a different view of same-sex relationships.
+But validation allows the parent being able to provide a safe space for the teen to share their experience even though they may not agree with it.
+Validation is powerful because it tells the other person that you hear them, and you acknowledge their experience.

-Interpersonal Effectiveness skills are helpful in keeping relationships and lessening conflict while maintaining self-respect.
+Interpersonal effectiveness skills are helpful in keeping relationships and lessening conflict while maintaining self-respect.
 This skill set is incredibly helpful for teens and parents.
-Particularly the GIVE skills that encourage us to be gentle, interested, validating, and communicating in a gentle way.
-And the FAST skills that encourage us to be fair to yourself and the other person, to not over or under apologize, stick to your values, and be truthful.
+Particularly the GIVE skills that encourage us to be gentle, interested, validating, and communicative in a gentle way.
+And the FAST skills encourage us to be fair to ourselves and others, to not over or under apologize, stick to our values, and be truthful.

 If traditional talk therapy isn’t working for you and you’re ready to try DBT, we would love to speak with you.
 Some of our therapists are trained in offering DBT to help you become “un-stuck” and move from surviving to thriving.
 Follow these steps to begin counseling in Cincinnati, OH: